bernar0507/ASB/README.md

     Takes user input as command line arguments
     Uses the "history" API feature
     The result has to be in FASTA format and sent to STDOUT

+# asbconverter

+This is a conversor.
+It will convert a fasta file into a nexus file.